 Throughout their marriage, Rebecca’s husband controlled every aspect of their finances.
 And while the lease to the house had been in both their names, he stopped paying rent to punish her.
-Rebecca spent many sleeplessness nights agonizing over the $1,800 she owed her landlord.
+As a result, Rebecca spent many sleepless nights agonizing over the $1,800 she owed her landlord.

 Ninety-eight percent of domestic violence survivors experience financial abuse.
 Some abusers, like Rebecca’s husband, stop making payments.
 Others gain power and control over their partner by limiting how they spend money, running up huge debts, or destroying their credit.